-- A. Provide final protection and maintain conditions that ensure installed Work is without damage or deterioration at time of Substantial Completion. - B. Comply with manufacturer's written instructions for temperature and relative humidity.
+- A. Provide final protection and maintain conditions that ensure installed Work is without damage or deterioration at time of Substantial Completion. - a.
+At conclusion of work, the Contractor is to clean the windows of the Hyatt that are adjacent to the bridge.
+Contractor must coordinate this process with Hyatt and OCCC Owners. - B. Comply with manufacturer's written instructions for temperature and relative humidity